InScight-Magazine/Content/Issue6/subfiles/igem.typ

 == Innovating for India's Future

-#img(path: "/images/igem6.jpg", caption: "Ishan Payne, one of the team members, conducts a school outreach session to introduce students to the fundamentals of synthetic biology and its real-world applications.", position: top, width: 100%, portrait: true)
+#img(path: "/images/igem6.jpg", caption: "Ishaan Pyne, one of the team members, conducts a school outreach session to introduce students to the fundamentals of synthetic biology and its real-world applications.", position: top, width: 100%, portrait: true)

 The blistering population of over a billion in India stands today saying “Cancer?
 A disease too complex to understand and too expensive to fight!”
 This quirky, bright team of IISERites takes a chance for millions across the globe, to innovate and protect.
 For as Buckminster Fullerene had once said, “The best way to predict your future is to design it!”